eanderson4/mmitm/content/about.md

 ---
-title: "About"
+title: About
-date: 2017-08-20T21:38:52+08:00
+date: 2017-08-20 13:38:52 +0000
-lastmod: 2017-08-28T21:41:52+08:00
+lastmod: 2017-08-28 13:41:52 +0000
-menu: "main"
 weight: 50
+menu:
+  main:
+    weight: 50

 ---
 # Meet Me in the Mountains (MMitM)

 Meet Me in the Mountains aims to be a spot to discuss the mountains.
-It will start focused on lost resorts and backcountry and perhaps expand from there.
+It is focused on lost resorts and backcountry and may expand from there.

 ## Lost Resorts